Table Of Contents

 Microsoft Azure Cloud

 Azure is particularly strong in its enterprise solutions.
 It is also ideal for its Platform-as-a-Service (PaaS) offerings.
-Azure may also be an attractive option if you already own Windows licenses or feel they are too expensive to use on AWS.
+Azure may also be attractive if you already own Windows licenses or feel they are too expensive to use on AWS.

 Google Cloud Platform (GCP)